scriptnull/vishnubharathi.codes/source/_posts/the-imaginary-company.md

 It feels interesting to think about them these days.

-All the things here are very opinionated; proceed with caution!
+Before moving further: All the things here (and elsewhere in this blog) are very opinionated; take it easy.

 So I am planning to write a series of blog posts on "The Imaginary Company", a company that I would work on starting up or perhaps the one that I wish to work for!